ngmigrate/ngmigrate.github.io/_posts/2016-08-02-filters-in-angular-2.md

 ## Angular 2

 As mentioned earlier, **filters are now known as pipes**.
-They are very similar to how filters in Angular 2 worked, with some serious caveats that we'll discuss here shortly.
-Angular 2 has built-in pipes just like the filters in Angular 1.
+They are very similar to how filters in Angular 1.x worked, with some serious caveats that we'll discuss here shortly.
+Angular 2 has built-in pipes just like the built-in filters in Angular 1.
 For instance, our uppercase filter from the previous example "just works" in Angular 2.

 {% highlight javascript %}
 import {Component} from '@angular/core';